Old Village of Mount Pleasant SC: Mount Pleasant’s History

 A state historical marker for the Old Village.

-The Old Village retains all of the functions and amenities of a traditional village, with shopping and restaurants and recreational amenities below mature shade trees.
+The Old Village of Mount Pleasant SC retains all of the functions and amenities of a traditional village, with shopping and restaurants and recreational amenities below mature shade trees.
 The Village is bounded on almost all sides by parks and waterways, including Pitt Street Bridge Park, Alhambra Playground, Center Street Park, Edwards Park, a recreational field, and Simmons Marina on Shem Creek.
 Shops include the famous Pitt Street Pharmacy with its historic soda fountain, several restaurants, a historic post office, and the Village Library branch.
 The Old Village attracts retirees in search of quiet southern character, and young families looking for yard space and critically acclaimed schools (Wando high, Moultrie Middle, and Mount Pleasant Academy).
 Th Old Village retains its walkable, small town feel and community character, and it is easy to see why its houses and few remaining undeveloped waterfront lots are highly sought after.

 A Pitt Street house, currently on the market, which showcases the Old Village’s character.